-Israel Withdraws From UN Agency Over Jerusalem
+Israel withdraws from UN Agency over Jerusalem

 “Those who do not want a solution to the conflict are the Palestinians,” Netanyahu said, referring to a statement by Palestinian President Mahmoud Abbas that he would not work with the U.S. on any peace process.

-The post Israel Withdraws From UN Agency Over Jerusalem appeared first on leadership.ng.
+The post Israel withdraws from UN Agency over Jerusalem appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share